Tell me, what is it you plan to do

 – Mary Oliver

-- you’re constantly checking off items on your to-do list but never really moving forward?
+- constantly checking off items on my to-do list but never moving forward

-- you have much more to offer the world than you’re currently outputting?
+- feeling like I had much more to offer the world than I was outputting

-- you have a hard time acting for fear of failing, looking dumb, being laughed at, being revealed as a fraud?
+- had a hard time taking action for fear of failing, looking dumb, being laughed at, or being revealed as a fraud

-- you can’t silence the inner critic in your head telling you you’re not ____ enough?
-Not smart enough, not ready enough, not thin enough, etc.?
+- couldn’t silence the inner critic in my head telling me “you’re not ____ enough.”
+Not smart enough, not ready enough, not thin enough, etc.

-- you’ll be happy when ____ happens?
-When you have more money, another degree, more time, better clothes, new friends, a different job?
+- believed I would be happy when ____ happened… When I had more money, another degree, more time, better clothes, new friends, a different job

 If you feel stuck or overwhelmed or dissatisfied or lacking, I know exactly what you’re feeling.
 I’ve been there.
 For about two decades, I lived there.
 Working too hard, buying too much, being too busy, eating too poorly, sleeping too little, always thinking happiness was just around the corner, and feeling like I wasn’t enough.

 My name is Mallory.
-Some time in my early teens, I let my inner critic or my ego take the reins and start calling the shots.
-I became a sort of thoughtless, achievement-oriented robot, moving through my days checking off the things I thought I was supposed to be doing and anesthetizing my pain through various means like shopping and binge-watching TV.
+Some time in my early teens, I let my inner critic or my ego take the wheel and start calling the shots.
+I became a thoughtless, achievement-oriented robot, moving through my days checking off the things I thought I was supposed to be doing and anesthetizing my pain through various means like shopping and binge-watching TV.

-I experienced three major bouts of deep depression between the ages of 15 and 26, with a sort of mild depression at all times in between.
+I experienced three major episodes of serious depression between the ages of 15 and 26, with a sort of low-grade sadness at all times in between.
 The third time around, my therapist told me she was honestly amazed I hadn’t committed suicide because she didn’t think it was possible for a person in as much pain as I was in to get up and go to work every day.

-Now, however, I live a life of profound gratitude, self-compassion, mindfulness, simplicity, patience, awareness, clarity, and focus.
+Now, however, I live differently.
+I feel differently, even about sadness.
+I feel all kinds of things, all the time, often at the same time.
+And I recognize that it’s all normal and fine.
+I still experience sadness, anger, anxiety, boredom, pain, fear, shame, and jealousy.
+But I also experience way more gratitude, self-compassion, mindfulness, simplicity, patience, awareness, clarity, and focus than I used to.
 I live consciously and deliberately.
-This is not to say that I no longer experience pain, grief, anger, shame, and fear.
-Of course I do.
-I am a human being.
-But now when I experience difficult emotions and hear the voice of my inner critic, I am able to hold those feelings for a time in a healthy way, see them and their patterns for what they are, and release them without letting them define me.
+A big difference between now and then is when I experience difficult emotions and hear the voice of my inner critic, I am able to hold those feelings for a time in a healthy way, see them and their patterns for what they are, and release them without letting them define me.
 As a result, I am able to spend a much greater proportion of my days in joy, peace, love, and courage.

-My background and my goals: I got a BA in English, thinking I’d like to teach high school or college literature.
-Feeling too afraid of graduate school at first, I taught high school English for a few years before getting my MA in English.
-Now, I’m 32 and working on a PhD in English in North Carolina.
-I live in a little house on a quiet street with my boyfriend and rescue dog.
-I have a wonderful group of friends, near and far, and although graduate school is incredibly challenging both intellectually and emotionally, I love my life here.
+My background and my goals: I have a BA in English.
+After college, I taught high school English for a few years.
+I was afraid apply to grad school.
+Once I realized enough was enough, I went for my MA in English.
+Now, I’m 32 and in the dissertation phase of a PhD in English in North Carolina.
+I live in a little house on a quiet street with my partner and twelve-year-old rescue dog.
+I have good friends, near and far, and although graduate school is incredibly challenging both intellectually and emotionally, sometimes I still feel like I have to pinch myself because I can’t believe I’m here doing the thing I always wanted to do.

-I haven’t decided if I will go on the academic job market when I finish this degree.
-For a while, I thought I had chosen the academic route because I derived self-worth from external approval and for me, external approval was always granted because of my performance in school.
-When I detached from that mode of validation, I realized that I have other callings–one in particular that’s always been there but that got buried over the years.
+I also love coaching.
 During the past decade of teaching, my favorite moments have been connecting with students who are feeling stuck by their limiting beliefs, helping them to move past those beliefs and take charge of their lives.
-Research and literature have been important to me, but they always felt secondary to building relationships and helping others find their light.
+Research and literature have been important to me, but they always felt secondary to teaching, which, for me, means building relationships and helping others find their light.

-Learning to listen to my intuition and trust myself has enabled me to recognize that my ultimate purpose is to empower others to overcome their inner critics and limiting beliefs, and lead the lives they want.
-What form that will take only time will tell.
-For the time being, I work part-time as a certified professional life coach because I believe each person has the power to lead and transform the world around him or her, but we hold ourselves back.
-Doing the work to complete a PhD while teaching and coaching (and working two other part-time jobs!) is a long and bumpy road, but with the support of loved ones and lots of self-compassion, I am wholeheartedly committed to the process.
-And ironically enough, coaching helped me rediscover my passion for literature.
+Learning to listen to my intuition and trust myself has enabled me to recognize that empowering others to create the life of their dreams is an important part of my identity.
+That takes many forms in my every day, but for the time being, it happens mostly in my roles as a teacher and a coach.
+I think we all have a lot of power, but we hold ourselves back.
+Doing the work to complete a PhD while teaching and coaching (and working two other part-time jobs!) gets overwhelming sometimes, but with the support of loved ones and lots of self-compassion and rest, I am wholeheartedly moving through the process.

-I started this blog in November 2016 to document what I think about and do–things that have helped me emerge from the fog of my previous life that I do on a regular basis now to experience present moment peace.
-I don’t claim to have all the answers, and I still have a lot of questions, but I do know what has worked for me so far.
+I started this blog in November 2016 to document what I think about and do–what has helped me emerge from the fog of my previous life and live in the present moment.
+I don’t have all the answers–in fact, I mostly just have questions–but I do know what has worked for me so far at varying points along the way.

-Publishing a blog can be agonizing for a recovering perfectionist like me because I’ve made public old versions of myself trying to work out challenging realizations and feelings that I now view as quite simple.
-But I won’t go back and edit those entries in case it helps readers wrestle with some of their own truths and because I’m now in a place where I like to look back and see my progress.
-I hope you’ll stick with me as I find my way–it’s a daily practice, one I feel privileged to have.
+Publishing a blog can be agonizing for a recovering perfectionist like me because I’ve made public old versions of myself trying to work out challenging realizations and feelings that later versions of me may view as quite simple.
+But I don’t go back and edit those entries in case it helps readers wrestle with some of their own truths and because I’m now in a place where I like to look back and see my progress and immortalize all the imperfections.
+I hope you’ll come by once in a while as I find my way–it’s a daily practice, and one I feel privileged to have.

-On this blog, you might find entries about
+On this blog, you’ll mostly find entries about:

 - Emotional wellness (mindfulness, self-compassion, self-care, intentional living, personal growth)